Pylons/deform/docs/renderer.rst

 Note the ``mako_renderer`` function we've created actually appends a ``.mak`` extension to the ``tmpl_name`` it is passed.
-This is because deform pases a template name sans any extension to allow for different templating systems to be used as renderers.
+This is because Deform pases a template name sans any extension to allow for different templating systems to be used as renderers.

 Our ``mako_renderer`` renderer is now ready to have some templates